Skip to content

 --desc Search in descriptions

---cask Search casks instead of formulas
+--cask Search casks only

 --json Output as JSON